 Coordinator Simon Green Opens in new window

-Description Please note, unit 401291.1 Advanced Sport and Exercise Science replaced by 401414.1 Advanced Sport and Exercise Science from 2020.This unit provides Bachelor of Research Studies/Masters of Research candidates with an interest in Sport & Exercise Science with an opportunity to further their knowledge and skill-sets in the field.
+Description Please note, subject 401291.1 Advanced Sport and Exercise Science replaced by 401414.1 Advanced Sport and Exercise Science from 2020.This subject provides Bachelor of Research Studies/Masters of Research candidates with an interest in Sport & Exercise Science with an opportunity to further their knowledge and skill-sets in the field.
 Working closely with their assigned supervisor(s), students will prepare a work-plan to further enhance their theoretical knowledge through a combination of independent and guided-study.
-The unit will provide students with an opportunity to strengthen their knowledge and expertise in their selected field of Sport & Exercise Science.
-The unit is focused on the development of discipline-specific knowledge (theoretical and practical) to prepare students for their research thesis and future career in a Sport & Exercise Science related field.
+The subject will provide students with an opportunity to strengthen their knowledge and expertise in their selected field of Sport & Exercise Science.
+The subject is focused on the development of discipline-specific knowledge (theoretical and practical) to prepare students for their research thesis and future career in a Sport & Exercise Science related field.

 School Health Sciences

 Students must be enrolled in 8083 - Bachelor of Research Studies/ Masters of Research

 Students to have completed an undergraduate degree in Sport and Exercise Science or other closely related Health, Allied Health or Medical Science/Medicine undergraduate equivalent.

 On successful completion of this subject, students should be able to:

 - Plan, execute and evaluate two programs (learning contracts) of self-directed learning.

 - Develop and demonstrate sound knowledge and understanding of theory and practice in a chosen topic in Sports and Exercise Science.

 - Critically review published research about a topic related to your Masters research project.

 - Develop and demonstrate sound scientific writing skills.